wangzihell/IntroBlocker/README.md

 4. bayesian smoothing
 5. mosaic graph visualization

-+ Run pipeline: each of the main function could be evoked by the **script.sh** bash script.
++ Run pipeline: the main functions could be evoked by the **pipeline.sh** bash script.

 ## Applications:
 Applications of the IntroBlocker algorithm on the whole-genome resequencing dataset containing 387 interploidy wheat samples and further analysis built upon the inference could be found in the github repo [CAU-MosaicWheat](https://github.com/wangzihell/CAU-MosaicWheat).

 ## Demonstrations
-A small demo dataset, corresponding instructions to run on data and expected output were provided in in directory Demo_data.
+A small demo dataset was provided in in directory Demo_data.

 ## Documentation:
-The documentation of IntroBlocker could be accessed at [readthedocs](https://introblocker.readthedocs.io/en/latest/).
+The documentation of IntroBlocker could be accessed at [the wiki page](https://github.com/wangzihell/IntroBlocker/wiki).
-Brief descrptions of each sub-uncion could also e found in the READMD file in each folder and in the comments of scripts.

 ## Prerequisites & version tested:
 + Linux system with a 64 bit CPU